 The Department of Veterans Affairs (VA) covers DME costs for thousands of elderly veterans in need.
 If your loved one is a veteran (or is the surviving spouse of a veteran), they may qualify for financial assistance from one of the VA’s health insurance programs or grants.
 These include the TRICARE and TRICARE for Life Plans, the CHAMPVA for Life program, and the Cash and Counseling for Veterans program.

 TRICARE for Life (TFL) serves as supplemental insurance for retired veterans.
 It’s considered a secondary payer to Medicare, meaning your loved one needs to have Plan A or Plan B enrollment to qualify for benefits.
 Medicare will cover up to 80 percent of the state’s predefined allowable amount for home equipment, but your loved one may still hold responsibility for hundreds of dollars in copays.
-TRICARE for Life covers the remaining balance due on a piece of equipment after Medicare pays their share.
-This can help your loved one pay the 20 percent of costs Medicare doesn’t cover,
+TRICARE for Life covers the remaining balance due on a piece of equipment after Medicare pays its share.
+This can help your loved one pay the 20 percent of costs Medicare doesn’t cover; however, it’s important for them to confirm with the VA that their item is covered before they commit to a purchase.

 The basic TRICARE plan will also cover DME, but to a lesser extent than TFL.
 Your loved one needs to prove the item is medically necessary, and they must not reside in a nursing home to be eligible for coverage.
 TRICARE doesn’t cover any piece of equipment which could be preferable to your loved one if it isn’t crucial to the performance of the item they need.
 For example, they may cover a wheelchair, but they may not cover elevated leg lifts.